Asura19/RheaExample/CocoaPodsExample/Pods/RheaTime/README.md

 ///   - repeatable: A boolean flag indicating whether the callback can be triggered multiple times.
 ///                 If `false` (default), the callback will only be executed once.
 ///                 If `true`, the callback can be re-triggered on subsequent event occurrences.
+///   - async: A boolean flag indicating whether the callback should be executed asynchronously.
+///            If `false` (default), the callback will be executed on the main thread.
+///            If `true`, the callback will be executed on a background thread.
+Note that when
+///            `async` is `true`, the execution order based on `priority` may not be guaranteed.
+///            Even when `async` is set to `false`, users can still choose to dispatch their tasks
+///            to a background queue within the callback function if needed.
+This provides
+///            flexibility for handling both quick, main thread operations and longer-running
+///            background tasks.
 ///   - func: The callback function of type `RheaFunction`.
 This function receives a `RheaContext`
 ///           parameter, which includes `launchOptions` and an optional `Any?` parameter.
 ///
 /// - Note: When triggering an event externally using `Rhea.trigger(event:param:)`, you can include
 ///         an additional parameter that will be passed to the callback via the `RheaContext`.
 ///
-/// ```
+/// ```swift
 /// #rhea(time: .load, priority: .veryLow, repeatable: true, func: { _ in
 ///     print("~~~~ load in Account Module")
 /// })